apc-io/apc-firefox-os/README.md

 1. No user interface for controlling volume
 1. Peripherals (HDMI, LAN, ...) must be connected before powering on
 1. Various layout issues with the main user interface (eg: overlapping text, ...)
-1. USB storage devices are not recognized
+1. *USB storage devices are not recognized [FIXED]*
 1. VGA port is not supported (Rock only)
+2. Camera preview screen keep splashing when moving the mouse cursor (v1.03.01)

 ## Get a Free APC
 To speed up the development, this project is giving away an APC to any developer who fixes an issue with the label ["Free APC"](https://github.com/apc-io/apc-firefox-os/issues?labels=Free+APC&state=open).